-Once you've set up the home device, to connect Android Wear to your Google Assistant:
+Once you've set up the home device, to connect your watch to your Google Assistant:

-- On your phone, open the Android Wear app .
+- On your phone, open the Wear OS by Google app .

-- Under Google Assistant, tap Settings Home control.
+- Under "Settings," tap Google Assistant Settings Home control.

-- In the "Devices" tab, at the bottom right tap Add .
+- In the "Devices" tab, at the bottom right tap Add devices .

 Learn more about Google Assistant controlled smart home device settings.